 Periodic advising and re-evaluation of transcripts is strongly recommended.

 Registration is determined by earned credit hours.
-Online classes fill quickly, so students should register for classes as soon as they
+Online classes fill quickly.
+Students should register for classes as soon as they

-are eligible to register and after meeting with an advisor
+are eligible for registration and after speaking with an advisor.

 East Tennessee State University is accredited by the Southern Association of Colleges